jbshirk/jbshirk.github.io/aboutme.md

 I made the site with at-risk journalists in mind, to demonstrate that anyone can be an anonymous blogger.
 Anyone can make an unbreakable site that can’t fail or be taken down.

 #### Polymagnetic motor
 I am also developing a permanent magnet motor, initially intended for bicycles and wheelchairs.
-If it proves successful, as my proof-of-concept tests suggest, it will require far fewer batteries, weigh less, and have greater range than electromagnetic motor products -just enough to power the small electromechanical actuators and microcontroller.
+If it proves successful, as my proof-of-concept tests suggest, it will require far fewer batteries, weigh less, and have greater range than electromagnetic motor products.
+The system needs just enough to power the small electromechanical actuators and microcontroller.

 Many academics believe permanent magnet motors are impossible.
 It's not impossible, just difficult.
 There are in fact a few working, patented permanent motors, such as this [reciprocating Permanent magnet drive apparatus](https://patents.google.com/patent/US8487484B1/en); my design is about [1000 pounds lighter and probably 100 times more efficient, since it eliminates reciprocation](https://www.youtube.com/watch?v=ZoxyqxHYKBs).